twbs/bootstrap/js/README.md

 ### DATA ACCESSOR

 Each plugin stores a copy of the invoked class on an object.
-This class instance can be accessed directly through jQuery's data api like this:
+This class instance can be accessed directly through jQuery's data API like this:

     $('[rel=popover]').data('popover') instanceof $.fn.popover.Constructor